 Safe City Mississauga is a registered charitable organization founded in 1992 to help reduce criminal opportunity and criminal victimization in Mississauga.
 We provide resources, staff, professional community leadership and guidance for crime prevention programs and activities; encourage crime prevention education within the public, private and voluntary sectors; and research, develop and implement new community crime prevention programs and activities.

-Mississauga will be a crime-free city for all.
+Mississauga will be a safe city for all.

 Safe City Mississauga respects, values and celebrates the diversity of people who make up our community.
 In its commitment to excellence and fairness, Safe City Mississauga seeks to recognize and remove barriers to full participation in all Safe City Mississauga activities, programs, and events.